|

 “Just like not all people like a certain type of activity or sport, not all dogs like the same type of activity,” explains Heather White of Heather White Dog Training.
 “Some dogs may not have experienced being introduced to an activity like fetch in a way that they enjoy.”

-1. Genetics may be at play.
+Genetics may be at play

 Some breeds — such as Labrador Retrievers, Golden Retrievers, Standard Poodles, German Shepherd Dogs, and German Shorthaired Pointers — have been bred with an internal drive to pick up items.
-But others may need some extra guidance to get started the hang of fetch.
+But others may need some extra guidance to get the hang of fetch.
 After all, dogs that have been bred for this ability have had the interest cultivated over centuries.

 That said, even if you have a dog from one of these breed groups, that doesn’t necessarily mean they “will automatically know how to retrieve and also want to,” says White.